How Do You Prove Security Awareness Is Working?

 These metrics show whether employees are actually becoming part of the organization’s defense.

-Which security awareness metrics actually show behavior change?
+Security awareness metrics that matter: which ones show behavior change?

 Most awareness programs track a lot of activity metrics: